contour-terminal/contour/docs/configuration/profiles.md

 :octicons-horizontal-rule-16: ==emoji== Specifies the font to be used for displaying Unicode symbols with emoji presentation.
 The default value is "emoji". <br/>

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `draw_bold_text_with_bright_colors`
-`draw_bold_text_with_bright_colors`: Specifies whether bold text should be rendered in bright colors for indexed colors.
+Specifies whether bold text should be rendered in bright colors for indexed colors.
 If disabled, normal colors will be used for bold text.
 The default value is false.
 ``` yaml
 profiles:
   profile_name: